-Eskom’s rolling blackouts are not only economically corrosive but also physically endangering.
-Given South Africa’s standing as one of the most dangerous countries in the world, load shedding serves as a particularly potent facet for criminals.
+Eskom’s blackouts are not only fiscally harmful, but physically too.
+Without power, streets are dark and safety devices like electric fences and security cameras are useless.
+Given South Africa’s standing as one of the most dangerous countries in the world, load shedding enables even more crime than usual.

-“I ran to the nearest superstore for surveillance footage … but the cameras stopped working ‘cuz of load shedding,” she retold in a private interview.
-The assault remains undocumented and the culprit remains unidentifiable.
+“I ran to the nearest superstore for surveillance footage … but the cameras stopped working [because] of load shedding,” she shared in a private interview.
+The identity of the attacker has not been identified.

-Despite the unquestionable damage of Eskom’s power rationing on marginalized communities, some residences and businesses — particularly wealthy residential and commercial properties — are exempt from load shedding.
+Despite the damage of Eskom’s power rationing on marginalized communities, some residences and businesses — particularly wealthy properties — remain unaffected by load shedding.

-South Africa’s regulation NRS048-9 excludes certain areas from power rationing if any of the following are threats: “civic safety, environmental security, damage to plants for critical national product, and constraints on executing load shedding”.
-Yet, booming businesses and rich homeowners have navigated the fine print to retain power.
+South Africa’s regulation NRS048-9 excludes certain areas from power rationing if any of the following are threats: “civic safety, environmental security, damage to plants for critical national product, and constra ints on executing load shedding.”
+Booming businesses and rich homeowners have navigated the fine print to retain power.

-The most expensive apartment ever sold in Cape Town City Bowl was purchased for R22.5 million in Higgovale, a wealthy suburb in the Central Business District.
+The most expensive apartment ever sold in Cape Town was purchased for R22.5 million in Higgovale, a wealthy suburb in the Central Business District.
 Load shedding does not hit houses in the CBD because these properties supposedly “share a dedicated circuit” with big businesses nearby.
-Since commercial loss is not a regulatory reason for exemption, corruption seems like the only explanation for Eskom’s incongruences.
+Since commercial loss is not a reason for exemption from energy cuts, corruption seems like the only explanation.
 Realtors on sites like Re/Max use this scam to boost property values, highlighting Higgovale homes as “unaffected by load shedding.”

 “In my house, when the power goes off, the batteries keep my house electricity on.
-You can’t even tell load shedding hit,” Blade Brink — a resident of Camp’s Bay, one of the priciest parts of Cape Town — shared.
-Batteries provide a quiet energy alternative to loud generators, which are banned on residential roads after-hours for noise pollution.
-The fact that only rich areas can afford batteries further disempowers the South African majority.
+You can’t even tell when load shedding hits,” Blade Brink, a resident of Camp’s Bay, one of the priciest parts of Cape Town, shared.

-Power rationing enables rich homeowners and corporations to shine ever – brightly against their pitch-black neighbors, who face increasing blows to business, safety and justice.
-With load shedding strengthening the legacy of apartheid, Eskom is not only rationing — but rewiring — power in South Africa.
+Power rationing enables rich homeowners and corporations to shine ever – brightly against their pitch-black neighbors, who face increasing blows to business, safety, and justice.
+As load shedding continues to strengthen the legacy of apartheid, Eskom is not only rationing — but wiring — power in South Africa.

 Race-linked exploitation has a fervent pulse in the United States, with a parallel power crisis having struck California in 2000.
 Enron, the U.S. equivalent to Eskom, enacted a series of synthetic blackouts to sell power at premium prices.
 The California electricity crisis cost the U.S. economy over $40 billion and 1,300 Californians their careers — with marginalized Americans taking the heaviest blows.

 From Cape Town to California, power disparities will only continue to globalize … so long as we stay in the dark.
-It is time to widen the aperture of social consciousness.
-It is time to resist social injustices.
-It is time to flush out load shedding — because after all, load shedding is nasty.
+It is time to widen the aperture of social consciousness, resist injustices, and flush out load shedding — because after all, load shedding is nasty.